covergirlszn/Cat-Photo-App/README.md

 CHECKBOXES
 here you can select multiple to help you, but it's an input still because data is being transferred to the action section ygm

+the name value attribut pair works here too, but i don't think it matters if the name is the same, you can still select multiple